cesarve77/simple-chat/README.md

 })
 ```

-These options can be overwrite individually on:
+These options can be overwritten individually on:

 ```
 {{>SimpleChatWindow roomId=<roomId> username=<username> avatar=<avatar> limit=<limit> showViewed=true  showJoined= true publishChats=publishChats allow=allow}}
 ```

-# How to secure the chat
+## How to secure the chat

 You have to control the access where you insert the template, and you can control the access to data with these 2 options: